bitwarden/android/docs/STYLE_AND_BEST_PRACTICES.md

 #### Annotation-related formatting

-When annotating properties, the annotations should be on their own lines and there may optionally be a space between each annotated property.
+When annotating properties, the annotations should be on their own lines and there must be a space between each annotated property.
 The following is correct:

 ```kotlin
 // Good